Akanksha4821/Multilingual_ThaparBot/README.md

 Ready for React/HTML frontend integration

-📌 Project Files & Their Use (as shown in your GitHub)
+📌 Project Files & Their Use
-1. ThaparGpt.py (Main RAG Model – 367 LOC)
+1️⃣ ThaparGpt.py (Main RAG Model – 367 LOC)

 Contains the core intelligence of the project: